Carol Eberhard Kessler

 What advice would you give to young women entering your industry?

 My advice to young women entering government is to keep your eyes open.
-The field is so broad, running from foreign policy to healthcare to environmental concerns, and each area is bureaucratically slightly different - some have a strong domestic component and some don't.
-One of the things that happened to me is I volunteered a couple of times to do something, and it led to a whole new piece of my career.
-What made me happiest was being able to move ahead and move into these different parts of the world that I was a part of.
-It was really fun.
+The field is so broad, running from foreign policy to healthcare to environmental concerns, and each area is bureaucratically slightly different - some have a strong domestic component and some with an international component.
+One of the things that happened to me is I volunteered a couple of times to join a new initiative which led to whole new career paths.
+What made me happiest was being able to move ahead and move into these different parts of the international policy world that I was a part of.
+It was challenging and rewarding.
 So stay alert to opportunities, be willing to volunteer for new challenges, and don't be afraid to explore different areas within your field.

 Q